telerik/winforms-docs/gridview/context-menus/modifying-the-default-context-menu.md

 {{endregion}}

 ## Adding menu items to the default RadGridView context menu

-In order to add custom menu items to the default context menu, *you should create menu item instances in the ContextMenuOpening event handler* and add them to the __e.ContextMenu.Items:__#_[C#] Adding context menu items_
+In order to add custom menu items to the default context menu, *you should create menu item instances in the ContextMenuOpening event handler* and add them to the __e.ContextMenu.Items:__

 {{source=..\SamplesCS\GridView\ContextMenus\ModifingTheDefaultContextMenu.cs region=addContextMenuOption}}
 {{source=..\SamplesVB\GridView\ContextMenus\ModifingTheDefaultContextMenu.vb region=addContextMenuOption}}